How to Use a Smoker Box (5 Simple Steps)

 You need the smoker box to be as close to the heat source as possible.

 Don’t pile too much charcoal close around the smoker box when using it, as embers from the fire can fall low in through the holes on the top of the box and set your chunks on fire.
-For electric grill users, cover the box with foil where you will poke a few holes in it.
+For indoor grilling enthusiasts, cover the box with foil where you will poke a few holes in it.

 If your gas grill burners are not already on the highest setting, one way is to get them going high up, so your smoker box will get hot enough, and the chips will start smoking better.